briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

         prescribe drugs.

-        2. _(B)_ The person injected, ingested, or inhaled the controlled substance in accordance with the health professional’s directions.
+        2. _(B)_ The person injected, ingested, or inhaled the controlled substance in accordance with the health professional's directions.

 5. _(e)_ Evidence; Tests.